Group Flight Check-In Tips with Music Travel ConsultantsAndrew Moran

 Before travelers who’ve never flown before (and those who have) leave the check-in area, make sure they go through security and directly to the departure gate, ideally accompanied by a chaperone with each batch of students and adults.
 Make sure they stay together and have an adult or experienced student teach first-timers how to read the boarding pass, how to find their assigned seat on the plane, and how to find the departure gate.
 Tell all travelers the exact time to return to the gate for boarding.
 The check-in agent should provide that information, but it’s a good idea to have them arrive at least 15 – 20 minutes prior to the boarding time.

 Note: It is entirely possible that a gate change may occur after the group has gone through security, after you told the group, “Meet me in one hour at Gate 99.”
 If this happens, you can bet the new gate is at the other end of the airport.
-You can keep a group informed of last-minute changes with apps like Remind and the Music Travel App, which has lots of messaging features.
+You can keep a group informed of last-minute changes with the Music Travel App, which has lots of messaging features.
 It is the MTC Tour Director’s or Group Leader’s responsibility to let travelers know where they need to be and when to be there.

 Before the group lands, tell travelers that they should not leave luggage claim tickets, boarding passes or personal items behind on the plane.
 Once debarkation has begun, all travelers should assemble together in the arrival area to make sure everyone is present.
 Only after all are accounted for may they go to restrooms.
 Once the group has re-assembled following the restroom break, it can walk to the next gate or luggage claim.